-To register as a British citizen, the child must make an application to the Home Office and will need to pay a fee of £1,012, unless they qualify for a fee waiver.
+To register as a British citizen, the child must make an application to the Home Office.
+A registration application costs £1,214, unless the child is exempt from the fee or qualifies for a fee waiver.
 A child who is age 10 or over will also need to meet a good character requirement.

 An adult may be able to apply to naturalise as a British citizen if they have lived in the UK lawfully for five years and have been settled in the UK for at least one year.
 The spouse or civil partner of a British citizen may be able to apply after three years of residence if they are settled in the UK.
 Requirements relating to permitted absences from the UK, good character, and knowledge of English language and life in the UK will also need to be met.

-To naturalise as a British citizen, an application must be made to the Home Office and a fee of £1,330 paid.
+To naturalise as a British citizen, an application must be made to the Home Office, which costs £1,580 (including a £80 ceremony fee).

-An adult who was born in the UK and lived here until they were at least 10 years’ old will be entitled to apply to register as a British citizen for a fee of £1,206.
+An adult who was born in the UK and lived here until they were at least 10 years’ old will be entitled to apply to register as a British citizen.
+This application costs £1,431 (including a £80 ceremony fee).
 Requirements relating to permitted absences from the UK and good character must also be met.

 A Commonwealth citizen may be able to apply for British citizenship through the Windrush Scheme.